 This means that all messages pertaining to the same event should contain the same corporate action event reference.

-This reference should also be unique in the sense that for clarity two events should not bear the same corporate action event reference.
+This reference should also be unique, i.e. two events should not bear the same corporate action event reference.

 If an issuer announces the same event for two or more of its issued securities, for example a cash dividend with the exact same terms for both the ordinary share and the preferential share, each event must be given its own corporate action event reference.